yourskc/docker_lsd_slam/README.md

 This Image can use in Linux OS and windows OS with Installed WSL (Windows Subsystem for Linux)

-docker pull yourskc/skc_lsd
+1. Pull docker images

+   Pull the images from docker hub using the command:

+   - *docker pull yourskc/skc_lsd*

-Build container
+2. Build container

   a.
 To build container in Linux OS you can use the command:

-docker run -it --privileged=true --net=host -e DISPLAY --volume /tmp/.x11-unix --env QT_X11_NO_MITSHM=1 --name {name-container} yourskc/skc_lsd /bin/bash
+  - *docker run -it --privileged=true --net=host -e DISPLAY --volume /tmp/.x11-unix --env QT_X11_NO_MITSHM=1 --name {name-container} yourskc/skc_lsd /bin/bash*

   b.
 To build container in windows OS with Installed WSL (Windows Subsystem for Linux) or using CMD you must install Xserver such as in here I use X410:

-docker run -it --privileged=true --net=host -e DISPLAY=docker.for.win.localhost:0.0 --volume /tmp/.x11-unix --env QT_X11_NO_MITSHM=1 --name {name-container} yourskc/skc_lsd /bin/bash
+  - *docker run -it --privileged=true --net=host -e DISPLAY=docker.for.win.localhost:0.0 --volume /tmp/.x11-unix --env QT_X11_NO_MITSHM=1 --name {name-container} yourskc/skc_lsd /bin/bash*

-*{name-container} : modify this name with your own
+***{name-container}** : modify this name with your own

-Get in to container
+3. Get in to container

   a.
 Linux:

-docker exec -it -e DISPLAY {name-container} bash
+  - *docker exec -it -e DISPLAY {name-container} bash*

   b.
 WSL

-docker exec -it -e DISPLAY=docker.for.win.localhost:0.0 {name-container} bash
+  - *docker exec -it -e DISPLAY=docker.for.win.localhost:0.0 {name-container} bash*

   The easist way to test ROS(Robot Operating System) node is running the turtle simulator.
 Follow this guide in the docker container:

+4. Test the image can work

   a. run roscore

-roscore
+  - *roscore*

   b. run turtle simulator

-rosrun turtlesim turtlesim_node
+  - *rosrun turtlesim turtlesim_node*

-c. run turtle key controller
+  c. run turtle key controller, use arrow keys to make the movements

-rosrun turtlesim turtle_tele
+  - *rosrun turtlesim turtle_teleop_key*